easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

-# 🎯 Q-IDE PROFESSIONAL SETUP GUIDE
+# 🎯 Top Dog PROFESSIONAL SETUP GUIDE

-## Install Q-IDE Like a Professional Application
+## Install Top Dog Like a Professional Application

-Follow these steps to set up Q-IDE as a professional desktop application on Windows.
+Follow these steps to set up Top Dog as a professional desktop application on Windows.

 ---